Research in Accounting and Finance

 This centre aims to study how accounting impacts on the management and governance of organisations, and the definition of economic and social relationships.Visit the CAS Website

 Centre for Business and Climate Change (CBCC)

 The CBCC aims to identify the likely impact of climate change and policy for the business community, and the role companies play in helping society mitigate and adapt to climate change.Visit the CBCC Website

 IPSAR aims to promulgate principles and practices for best accounting in the public sector.
 IPSAR also edits the journal Financial Accountability and Management.Find Out More About IPSAR

 Accounting and Finance Seminar Series

 The Accounting and Finance seminar series provides a platform for sharing cutting edge research in finance and accounting, exchanging ideas between academics at the University of Edinburgh and other universities around the world.

 The group benefits from numerous database subscriptions, including Bloomberg, Capital IQ, Datastream, Eikon, Morningstar Direct, SNL Financial, and Wharton Research Data Service (WRDS) which features, among others, access to Boardex, Compustat, CRSP, and Sustainalytics data.

 There are a number of conferences related to the accounting and finance group and the University of Edinburgh Business School, including the Edinburgh Corporate Finance Conference (ECFC) and the interdisciplinary New Public Sector (NPS) Seminars.

-Details of past and present funded research projects involving Accounting and Finance are detailed on the Edinburgh Research Explorer.
+Details of additional past and present funded research projects involving Accounting and Finance are detailed on the Edinburgh Research Explorer.